Franck-Dumetz/L.donovani_ONT_G4/README.md

 ## Naming harmonisazion between Stringtie promastigotes and Stringtie amastigotes

 To match names between the different files, we used [gtf_name_transfer.pl](https://github.com/Franck-Dumetz/Ldonovani_UTR_mapping/blob/main/gtf_name_transfer.pl) <br />
+It will transfer the name of the promastigote stringtie onto the amastigote stringie <br />